lo-maxwell/react-virtual-garden/blog.md

 Make store not able to delete items, even if they drop to 0 quantity, and modify display to say out of stock

 Add toolkit - select (plant, harvest, pickup, place); delete (only in progress plants)

-Store sells seeds for base price, not 2x (?), or just make it more clear what the profit margin is

 Daily login bonus to prevent softlock - gives some money and a random assortment of seeds that add up to some value